 What to Do This Week

 - Prepare for the anatomy scan.
-This detailed ultrasound (usually between weeks 18 and 22) checks the baby's organs, spine, limbs, brain, heart, and placenta position.
+This detailed ultrasound during pregnancy (usually between weeks 18 and 22) checks the baby's organs, spine, limbs, brain, heart, and placenta position.
 It typically takes 30 to 45 minutes.

 - Decide if you want to know the sex.
 Tell the sonographer at the start of the appointment.
 If you want it to be a surprise, make sure they know.